Subalgebras, idempotents, ideals and quasi-units of two-dimensional algebras: Introduction

 \section{Introduction}

-It is noticed that well known classification theorems of algebras, for example on Lie, associative, Jordan and et cetera, in fixed $n$-dimensional case cover only small parts of all $n$-dimensional algebras.
-In fact, that part which is not covered by the classification theorems is dense (in Zariski topology) subset of the set of all $n$-dimensional algebras.
-Instead of the classification of some classes of all dimensional algebras one can try to classify all algebras in fixed dimensions.
-In 2000 a classification of all two-dimensional algebras over an infinite field $\mathbb{F}$ was obtained in \cite{P2000}.
-The approach of \cite{P2000} is basis(coordinate) free, invariant approach.
-Unlike it in \cite{A} we have given a coordinate based classification of such algebras over any field $\mathbb{F}$ where any quadratic and cubic polynomials have a root, for $\mathbb{F}=\mathbb{R}$ case one can find in \cite{B}.
-In \cite{K} has been proposed another coordinate based approach to the classification problem of two-dimensional algebras.
-The main advantage of \cite{A} is the fact that it reduces many problems of two-dimensional algebras to investigation of systems of equations for twelve classes of canonical representatives of all nontrivial two-dimensional algebras found there.
-By the use of results of \cite{A} it one can classify, up to isomorphism, nearly any class of two-dimensional polynomial algebras.
-This approach has been used in \cite{A1,A2} to get classification of some classes of two-dimensional algebras which were unknown before and in \cite{A3} for a description automorphism groups and derivative algebras of two-dimensional algebras.
+It is noticed that well known classification theorems of algebras, for example Lie, associative, Jordan and etc, in fixed $n$-dimensional case cover only small parts of all $n$-dimensional algebras.
+In fact, the part out of the consideration is much bigger and it is a dense in Zariski topology subset of the set of all $n$-dimensional algebras.
+Therefore, instead of the classification of some classes of algebras one can try to classify all algebras in fixed dimensions.
+Such an attempt has been made in \cite{P2000} for all two-dimensional algebras over an infinite field $\mathbb{F}.$ Here the author used basis (coordinate) free, invariant approach.
+Unlike to the case of \cite{P2000} in \cite{A} we have given a coordinate based classification of such algebras over any field $\mathbb{F},$ where quadratic and cubic polynomials have a root.
+The case $\mathbb{F}=\mathbb{R}$ has been considered in \cite{B}.
+The paper \cite{K} contains another coordinate based approach to the classification problem of two-dimensional algebras.
+The main advantage of the approach, proposed in \cite{B0} and applied in \cite{A}, is the fact that it reduces the classification and some other problems of finite-dimensional algebras to the investigation of a system of equations.
+Particularly, in two-dimensional case the problems are written as systems of equations for the twelve classes of canonical representatives of all nontrivial two-dimensional algebras found in \cite{A}.
+By the use of the results of \cite{A} one can classify, up to isomorphism, nearly any class of two-dimensional algebras.
+Particularly, the approach has been used in \cite{A1, A2} to get the classification of some classes of two-dimensional algebras which were unknown before.
+In \cite{A3} it was used for the description of automorphism groups and derivation algebras of all two-dimensional algebras.

-Note that only in two-dimensional case the number of classes of canonical representatives is small.
-Even in three dimensional algebras case the corresponding number is too big, it is expected to be at least about thousand \cite{B1}.
+Note that in two-dimensional case the number of classes of canonical representatives is small.
+However, increasing the dimension of the algebra produces a large number of such isomorphism classes, calculations show that even in three dimensional algebras case the corresponding number is expected to be about one thousand \cite{B1}.